socalmesh/meshview/README.md

 map_bottom_right_lat = 36
 map_bottom_right_lon = -121

+# Updates intervals in seconds, zero or negative number means no updates
+# defaults will be 3 seconds
+map_interval=3
+firehose_interal=3

 # Weekly net details
 weekly_net_message = Weekly Mesh check-in.
 We will keep it open on every Wednesday from 5:00pm for checkins.
 The message format should be (LONG NAME) - (CITY YOU ARE IN) #BayMeshNet. net_tag = #BayMeshNet

 # -------------------------
 # MQTT Broker Configuration